haproxy/haproxy/doc/lua-api/index.rst

   :param addr1: is an address created with "core.parse_addr".
   :param addr2: is an address created with "core.parse_addr".
-  :returns: boolean, true if the network of the addresses matche, else returns
+  :returns: boolean, true if the network of the addresses match, else returns
     false.

   Match two networks.
 For example "127.0.0.1/32" matchs "127.0.0.0/8".
 The order